Concepts, Kinds, and Cognitive Development

-In Concepts, Kinds, and Cognitive Development, Frank Keil develops a coherent account of how concepts and word meanings develop in children, adding to our understanding of the representational nature of concepts and word meanings at all ages.
+In Concepts, Kinds, and Cognitive Development, Frank C. Keil provides a coherent account of how concepts and word meanings develop in children, adding to our understanding of the representational nature of concepts and word meanings at all ages.

 Keil is arguably the most original thinker in the field of conceptual development.

 Times Higher Education Supplement

 The exposition of the empirical studies is admirably clear, and the findings themselves are significant.
 For linguists interested in concept development and concept representation, and also for philosophers of language who are interested in the causal theory of reference, this book is valuable.